sfigg/commercialization-public/customize/desktop/registration-pages-oobexml.md

 To include your registration pages in OOBE, you must configure the appropriate settings of your OOBE.xml file.

 A minimum amount of information is required for the registration pages to display.
-You must provide a page title, a page subtitle, the `customerinfo` element, at least one additional checkbox **or** one link, and a public key for public/private key encryption.
+You must provide a page `title`, a page `subtitle`, the `customerinfo` element, at least one additional checkbox **or** one link, and a public key for public/private key encryption.

+The following table shows the Oobe.xml elements that correspond to customizable fields on the OEM registration pages:

 | Element | Setting | Description | Value |
 | ------- | ------ | ----------- | ----- |